fusioncha0s/Wyoming-Satellite/README.md

 sudo systemctl edit --force --full wyoming-satellite.service
 ```

 Add the configuration and change "Pi" in the ExecStart line and the WorkingDirectory line to your rasberry pi username.
+This does add a sound everytime the wakeword is detected, it will also allow you to cancel the current comand and say a new command ASAP.
 ```sh
 [Unit]
 Description=Wyoming Satellite